 Instructions

 - Buy the pepper varieties you want to grow.
 Some of the fastest-growing peppers include the Anaheim pepper and Early Jalapeno.
-The Cayenne pepper and Serrano pepper are some of the easiest peppers to grow.
+The Cayenne pepper plant and Serrano pepper are some of the easiest peppers to grow.
 Sweet peppers include Corno di Toro pepper and sweet banana pepper.
 Mild peppers include Aleppo pepper and Poblano pepper.
 Hot peppers include the Carolina Reaper and Ghost pepper.

 - Find the best time to start your pepper seeds indoors.
 Do this by looking up your area's last expected date of frost and then subtract 8 to 10 weeks to get the ideal timeframe.